-This paper has endeavored to take the common ownership hypothesis seriously and work through the economic implications at a macro level, taking the universe of firms in the S&P 500 from 1980 do 2017.
-This began with a data challenge, and so in addition to the sources already exploited by the literature, we manually recompiled investor holdings from 13(f) reports downloaded from the SEC.
+This paper has endeavored to take the common ownership hypothesis seriously and work through the economic implications at an aggregate level, taking the universe of firms in the S&P 500 from 1980 to 2017.
+This began with a data challenge, and so in addition to the sources already exploited by the literature, we manually recompiled investor holdings from

+13(f) reports downloaded from the SEC.
 We are making the source code for this compilation available for future researchers.
 From the exercise can draw a number of conclusions.

 First, the implied common ownership incentives have risen substantially over the period, more than tripling from an average of 0.2 in 1980 to almost 0.7 in 2017.
 This rise is economically significant.
-A simple calibration exercise suggests that much of the rise in markups observed in Eekhout and De Loecker (2017) could, in principle, be explained through this channel, however a closer look suggests that the rise in common ownership incentives tends to substantially lag their rise in markups.
+A simple calibration exercise suggests that much of the rise in markups observed in Eekhout et al. (2018) is similar in magitude to that predicted by the common ownership hypothesis over the period in our stylized example, however a closer look at the timing (which is less sensitive to the specification of the exmaple) suggests that this relationship cannot be causal: rise in common ownership incentives tends to substantially lag their rise in markups.

-Second, even though large index funds such as BlackRock and Vanguard have dominated the public debate on common ownership, much of the historic rise in common ownership incentives predates them, and is driven not by concentration in asset management but rather by a broader increase in diversification of investor portfolios.
+Second, even though the big three index funds have dominated the public debate on common ownership, much of the historic rise in common ownership incentives predates them, and is driven not by concentration in asset management but rather by a broader increase in diversification of investor portfolios.
 Indeed, the growth of these firms has an ambiguous relationship to common ownership incentives.